arthuravianna/iot_rollups_dapp/README.md

 ```

 ### Send Vehicle Data
-The Vehicle Data doesn't hava a page for it, assuming that this operation will be done by IoT devices there won't be need of a web page.
+The Vehicle Data doesn't have a page for it, assuming that this operation will be done by IoT devices there won't be need of a web page.

 Example 1) Execute the curl command bellow to send data of a vehicle that is out of its route.
 This vehicle is of bus line "18C" described in "schedule1.json".